recepmay/HackerNews/README.md

 ## Improvement Points

+* Change the scroll bar to match the application styles
 * Handle Internationalization and support many languages
 * Adjust the CSS class names according to naming convention
 * Add color palette to change UI colors and make it dynamic